richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 ## 3 Video

-After getting audio to work, getting video to work relatively straightforward.
+After getting audio to work, getting video to work was relatively straightforward.
 I imagine screenshare would also be fairy easy to do and fairly similar to video.

 For video, I think the main things here are to limit the FPS.
 Especially for this scenario where not much will be changing in the background, sending 30-60 FPS is overkill.
 So we just send two FPS.